Troubleshooting

 • Is the main tag loaded?
 (Marker “1” above).
 If not:

-• Make sure the call is done by your TMS or in your template.
+• Make sure the call is done by your Tag Management System or in your template.

 • Make sure that no Cross-origin Resource Sharing (CORS) rules is preventing the call to be made.